smokyjazzjam/smokyjazzjam/faq.md

   <ul class="faq-answer">
     <li>Your instrument, of course!</li>
     <li>There will be a keyboard, drum kit and microphone with PA provided at the jam.</li>
-    <li>Guitarists, Electric Bass Players or players of other instruments typically needing amplification should bring an amp.</li>
+    <li>Guitarists, bassists or players of other instruments typically needing amplification should bring an amp.</li>
     <li>You should also bring a music stand and possibly a stand light if you need it for reading music/leadsheets.</li>
   </ul>